dkessner/APCS/docs/class/study_advice.md

 ## Mistakes

-Niels Bohr, a physicist, gave a definition of an expert:
+Niels Bohr, a physicist, gave this definition of an expert:

 > An expert is a man who has made all the mistakes which can be made, in a
 > narrow field.

-Of course, we can do better - not every person is a man, and no person can make _all_ the mistakes there are to make:
+Of course, not all experts are men, and no person can make _all_ the mistakes there are to make, so here's my updated definition:

 > An expert is someone who has made more mistakes in a particular subject than
 > anyone else.